sophstad/typelinks/README.md

       * [Hoefler & Co.](http://www.typography.com): H&Co is basically an industry standard at this point.
 They have particularly well designed type specimens.
       * [Klim Type Foundry](https://klim.co.nz) is particularly great at display faces.
 My favorites are Tiempos, Pitch, and Founders Grotesk.
       * [Colophon Foundry](http://www.colophon-foundry.org/) has a distinct and offbeat style.
 [Aperçu](http://www.colophon-foundry.org/fonts/apercu/regular) is basically everywhere on the web nowadays.
+* [Fount](http://fount.artequalswork.com) is a bookmarklet I use all the time for identifying webfonts.

 ## Offline
 * [Just My Type](http://www.amazon.com/Just-My-Type-About-Fonts/dp/1592407463) is a fun, easy read.